-That imperialist headline is Qur'an 24:55, discussed below.
+That imperialist headline is derived from Qur’an 24:55.

-Verses 21-26 of sura 24 warn the believers not to imitate Satan (v.
-21) by committing sins – such as the sin of not aiding those who have left their homes “in Allah’s cause” (v.
-22).
-This refers to the early Muslims who left Mecca and settled in Medina with Muhammad – it is a call to the new Muslims of Medina to ease their transition.
+Allah warns the believers not to imitate Satan (24:21) by committing sins — such as the sin of not aiding those who have left their homes “in Allah’s cause” (24:22).
+This refers to the early Muslims who left Mecca and settled in Medina with Muhammad — it is a call to the new Muslims of Medina to ease their transition.
 Another sin to avoid is that around which this entire sura revolves: the sin of accusing chaste women of adultery, which will get the false accuser Allah’s curse in both this world and the next (v.
 23).
 Allah will pay them back on the Day of Judgment (v.
 25).

-Verses 27-29 lay down rules for the etiquette of visiting someone else’s house: don’t just barge in.
+Allah then lays down rules for the etiquette of visiting someone else’s house: don’t just barge in (vv.
+27-29).
 This leads in verses 30-31 to rules for modesty.
 Men should “lower their gaze” (v.
 30): says Ibn Kathir, “They should look only at what is permissible for them to look at, and lower their gaze from forbidden things.
 If it so happens that a person’s gaze unintentionally falls upon something forbidden, he should quickly look away.”

 Women, meanwhile, should cover their “adornment” (v.
 31).
 Contrary to what some Islamic apologists in the West claim today, this is not a matter of choice, but a divine commandment.
 Ibn Kathir explains: “This is a command from Allah to the believing women, and jealousy on His part over the wives of His believing servants.
 It is also to distinguish the believing women from the women of the Jahiliyyah [the society of unbelievers] and the deeds of the pagan women.”